 - Achieve the results you are hoping for.

-However, communicating in a professional setting is not as easy as talking in a friendly setting, where you need not worry about saying the wrong thing or not knowing the answer to a question.
-Call center agents need to be well versed in what they need to say and how to say it.
+However, communicating in a professional setting is not as easy as talking in an informal setting, where you do not have to worry about saying the wrong thing or not knowing the answer to a question.
+Call center agents must be well versed in what they need to say and how to say it.